PBearson/Get-Started-With-ESP32-OTA/README.md

 * **Serial flasher config -> Flash size**: change to 4 MB to support the larger image size.
 * **Partition Table -> Partition Table**: change to "Factory app, two OTA definitions"
-* **Example Configuration** -> **firmware upgrade url endpoint**: change to "https://_\<your IP\>_:8070/hello-world-unversioned.bin".
+* **Example Configuration** -> **firmware upgrade url endpoint**: change to "https://_\<your IP\>_:8070/hello-world.bin".
 * **Example Connection Configuration**: update the WiFi credentials with your SSID and password

 Now exit the configuration and save your changes.

 Build and run the firmware using ```idf.py flash monitor```.
 The app will start by running the OTA firmware, which will try to connect to your running HTTPS server.
-If all goes well, you will see the ESP32 download the "hello-world-unversioned.bin" firmware, reset the system, and begin running the updated firmware.
+If all goes well, you will see the ESP32 download the "hello-world.bin" firmware, reset the system, and begin running the updated firmware.

 ## (Optional) Run the native_ota_example Project